-IGive out 2 colored papers either to individual students or to pairs.
-In this lesson I gave out white and black paper because the contrast is quite dramatic but you can use any color combination such as a warm and cool color, complimentary colors, different shades, etc. Tell your students one color is for tearing lines out and the other is for glueing the lines on.
+For this lesson, I like to give out 2 colored papers either to individual students or to pairs.
+In today’s lesson I gave out white and black paper because the contrast is quite dramatic but you can use any color combination such as a warm and cool color, complimentary colors, different shades, etc. Tell your students one color is for tearing lines out and the other is for glueing the lines on.

 My grade three class worked in pairs.
 We discussed and reviewed the different kinds of lines and how to tear paper and give it the shape we want.
 Teach your students to gently make little tears and to use their thumb as a guide and ‘ruler‘.
 The students got into pairs and talked about which lines they wanted to tear.
 They placed the torn lines on the paper and decided on a nice composition.
 Here your students can place lines symmetrically or make a picture depending on the grade level.
 We went for a symmetrical composition because they were learning about this in math.